 Photos by Brittany of Sky, Miles, & Styles

-This was a relatively easy remake, and it turned a dress that was popular in the 19080s into a dress that will be popular well into 2020.
-That’s over 40 years of life for one simple little floral dress.
+This was a relatively easy remake, and it turned a dress that was popular in the 1980s-1990s into a dress that will be popular well into 2020.
+That could be over 40 years of life for one simple little floral dress.
 Reuse, upcycle, repurpose – make old things new again!